JJL772/netUtils/README.md

 # Portable Networking Utils

-Well, sorta portable... winsock not supported, only UNIX sockets.
+Well, sorta portable... winsock not supported, only BSD sockets.

 Builds with and without EPICS.